-The Fylde Local Plan to 2032 (incorporating Partial Review)
+The Fylde Local Plan to 2032

-- 1.1 Future development within Fylde will be guided by the plans and policies within this new Local Plan for Fylde, which runs from 1 April 2011 to 31 March 2032. - 1.2 The Fylde Local Plan to 2032 (incorporating Partial Review) includes Strategic and Non-Strategic Allocations for new homes and employment land, sites for Gypsies, Travellers and Travelling Showpeople, leisure, retail, tourism and community use, or a mixture of such uses.
-The Plan also comprises Development Management policies, which will inform decisions on planning applications and appeals; together with policies to protect the natural and built environment and heritage assets. - 1.3 The Fylde Local Plan to 2032 supersedes superseded the saved policies of the Fylde Borough Local Plan (As Altered: October 2005).
-In turn, the Partial Review supersedes nine policies of the Fylde Local Plan to 2032.
-Appendix 1 sets out the policies in the adopted Fylde Borough Local Plan (As Altered: October 2005) and shows: - Policies replaced by policies in this new Fylde Local Plan to 2032 (incorporating Partial Review) including both Strategic and Non-Strategic Allocations and Development Management policies; - Policies which have been superseded by the National Planning Policy Framework (the Framework); and - Policies which are no longer required. - The Partial Review of the Fylde Local Plan to 2032 supersedes nine policies of the Fylde Local Plan to 2032.
-Appendix 1 also sets out those policies in a separate schedule.

-Preparation of the Fylde Local Plan to 2032 fulfilled the requirements set out in the Planning and Compulsory Purchase Act, 2004 and the accompanying Town and Country Planning (Local Planning) (England) Regulations, 2012; and followed the guidance set out in the Framework, published in March 2012 and the Planning Practice Guidance (PPG), issued in March 2014 (as updated).
-The revised National Planning Policy Framework was published in July 2018, and a further version, published in February 2019, incorporated minor further revisions.
-A further version with new revisions was published in July 2021.
-Henceforth in this document, unless otherwise stated, "the Framework" refers to the July 2021 version of the Framework.
-Paragraph 214 of the 2018 Framework provided a transitional arrangement for Local Plans submitted for Examination on or before 24th January 2019 whereby, for the purposes of Examination, the policies in the 2012 Framework applied.
-The Fylde Local Plan to 2032 was therefore prepared and Examined with reference to the 2012 Framework, in accordance with the transitional arrangement.
+- 1.1 Future development within Fylde will be guided by the plans and policies within this new Local Plan for Fylde, which runs from 1 April 2011 to 31 March 2032. - 1.2 The Fylde Local Plan to 2032 includes Strategic and Non-Strategic Allocations for new homes and employment land, sites for Gypsies, Travellers and Travelling Showpeople, leisure, retail, tourism and community use, or a mixture of such uses.
+The Plan also comprises Development Management policies, which will inform decisions on planning applications and appeals; together with policies to protect the natural and built environment and heritage assets. - 1.3 The Fylde Local Plan to 2032 supersedes the saved policies of the Fylde Borough Local Plan (As Altered: October 2005).
+Appendix 1 sets out the policies in the adopted Fylde Borough Local Plan (As Altered: October 2005) and shows: - Policies replaced by policies in this new Fylde Local Plan to 2032 including both Strategic and Non-Strategic Allocations and Development Management policies; - Policies which have been superseded by the National Planning Policy Framework (the Framework); and - Policies which are no longer required. - Preparation of the Fylde Local Plan to 2032 has fulfilled the requirements set out in the Planning and Compulsory Purchase Act, 2004 and the accompanying Town and Country Planning (Local Planning) (England) Regulations, 2012; and has followed the guidance set out in the Framework, published in March 2012 and the Planning Practice Guidance (PPG), issued in March 2014 (as updated).
+The revised National Planning Policy Framework was published in July 2018.
+Paragraph 214 of the revised Framework provides a transitional arrangement for Local Plans submitted for Examination on or before 24th January 2019 whereby, for the purposes of Examination, the policies in the 2012 Framework apply.
+The Fylde Local Plan to 2032 has therefore been prepared and Examined with reference to the 2012 Framework, in accordance with the transitional arrangement. - 1.5 The new Fylde Local Plan to 2032 is built upon the key principle of sustainable development and its three dimensions: social, economic and environmental.
+These dimensions give rise to the need for the planning system to perform a number of roles (the Framework): - An economic role contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure; - A social role supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and supports its health, social and cultural well-being; and